cintiapub/cintiapub.github.io-source/source/_posts/ccsf-employee-orientation-a.md

 title: Employee orientation tri-fold (front)
-client: City College of San Francisco
+tag: City College of San Francisco
 description: This tri-fold is meant to give information about Employee orientation.
 category: brochures
 date: 2014/8/2